Anaminus/roblox-cure/README.md

 	`require('example')`.
 The results can be acquired by using something like `example = require('example')`.

-	Native packages may also be required, though it's usually not necessary, since they're already available to the environment.
+	Global packages may also be required, though it's usually not necessary, since they're already available to the environment.

 	Normally, if a package does not exist, then require will throw an error.